ritzredemption/LidarSim/README.md

 ### Filters

 Minimum and maximum range isolate a distance band.
-Semantic class checkboxes hide whole classes — unticking *background* leaves only labelled objects, which is the quickest way to see how much of a vehicle or pedestrian actually survives at range or in bad weather.
+Semantic class checkboxes hide whole classes.
+Unticking *background* leaves only labelled objects, which is the quickest way to see how much of a vehicle or pedestrian actually survives at range or in bad weather.